Assassin's Creed publications: Assassin's Creed: Uprising (2017–2018)

-Assassin's Creed: Uprising is a comic book series published by Titan Comics, and the successor to both Assassin's Creed: Assassins and Templars.
-The comic, which ran for twelve issues from February 1, 2017, to June 13, 2018, is written by Dan Watters and Alex Paknadel and illustrated by José Holder.
-It was later released as three separate volumes, with Volume 1: Common Ground releasing on August 22, 2017, and comprising issues No. 1–4; Volume 2: Inflection Point releasing on January 30, 2018, and comprising issues No. 5–8; and Volume 3: Finale releasing on October 23, 2018, and comprising issues No. 9–12.
+Assassin's Creed: Uprising is a comic book series published by Titan Comics, and the sequel to both Assassin's Creed: Assassins and Templars.
+Serving as the conclusion of the Phoenix Project story arc from the video games, which began with Assassin's Creed: Unity, the comic follows the Assassins' and Templars' efforts to prevent Juno's return and conquest of humanity.
+It ran for twelve issues from February 1, 2017, to June 13, 2018, and was written by Dan Watters and Alex Paknadel and illustrated by José Holder.
+The series was later released as three separate volumes, with Volume 1: Common Ground releasing on August 22, 2017, and comprising issues No. 1–4; Volume 2: Inflection Point releasing on January 30, 2018, and comprising issues No. 5–8; and Volume 3: Finale releasing on October 23, 2018, and comprising issues No. 9–12.

-The series concludes the story arc from the video games involving Juno, and sees Charlotte de la Cruz's Assassin cell forming an uneasy alliance with Juhani Otso Berg to combat the Instruments of the First Will, who have infiltrated both the Assassins' and the Templars' ranks and plan to resurrect Juno so that she may conquer humanity.
-The comic also features a parallel ancestor storyline set during the Spanish Civil War in 1937.